 - Introduction to Modern Learning Ecosystems

 If you’re looking to improve your L&D effectiveness, check out this on-demand webinar to learn the skills that will help your training program and your career continue to grow:

-Thomas Shayon Harrell leverages his experience at Master Electronics as the Learning and Talent Development Manager (a Certified Professional in Training Management – CPTM).
+Thomas Shayon Harrell is a learning and development specialist and leverages his experience at Master Electronics as the Learning and Talent Development Manager (a Certified Professional in Training Management – CPTM).
 In his role, he works to deliver learning experiences that help his organization reach its business objectives.